Get Updates

 Documents Required

-Project Details
+Project Specifics:

-• Project proposal with a feasibility report.
+• Project proposal including a feasibility report.

-• Building plans (existing or proposed).
+• Building plans (existing and proposed).

-For Government Departments / Agencies
+For Government Departments / Agencies:

 • A letter confirming the availability of matching funds.

-• Name of the Project Executing Agency registered on PFMS.
+• Name of the Project Executing Agency, registered on PFMS.

 • Bank authorization letter with ECS details of the executing agency.

-For Not-for-Profit Organizations (NGOs)
+For Not-for-Profit Organizations (NGOs):

 • Registration certificate or Trust deed.

-• Memorandum and Rules & Regulations.
+• Memorandum of Association and Rules & Regulations.

 • List of board members with their addresses.